milangupta4/milangupta4.github.io/_category/marketing.md

 ---
 tag: marketing
-title: Marketing
+title: Growth & Marketing
 permalink: "/marketing/"
 ---

-I share cases & tactics to drive growth here.
+These articles cover multiple tools and look at cases of growth.